jacekmikrut/ansi_chameleon/README.md

     Available effect values: `:none`, `:bright`, `:underline`, `:blink`, `:reverse`.

-Also, the `:inherit` value can be set for a property, which means that its value will be inherited from the surrounding tag (or be the default value).
+Also, the `:inherit` value can be set for a property, which means that its value will be inherited from the surrounding tag (or be the default value for not nested tags).

-Similarly to tag names, property names and values can be provided as :symbols or "strings".
+Property names and values can be provided as :symbols or "strings".

 License
 -------